prasadsurase/prasadsurase.github.io/source/_posts/2016-05-31-identifying-and-creating-components-in-react.markdown

   }
 });
 ```
-Now that we have the form and the table working, the only section remaining is the TransactionsSummary.
+Now that we have the form and the table working, the only section remaining is the _TransactionsSummary_.
 Here, we are neither going
-to pass the state of TransactionsDetails but are passing the return values of functions.
+to pass the state of _TransactionsDetails_ but are passing the return values of functions.

 ```javascript
 var TransactionsSummary = React.createClass({